 Cancellation requires the Commissioner to be convinced that the owner of a mark has not had any bona fide use within the three years prior to cancellation request.

-The Applicants for cancellation claim that the mark was not registered to protect Muhammad’s usage but to prevent them from using the mark and that Muhammad did not intend to use the mark in Israel.
+The Applicants for cancellation claim that the marks were not registered to protect Muhammad’s usage but to prevent them from using the marks and that Muhammad did not intend to use the marks in Israel.

 It is true that the case-law establishes that defensive registrations are to be cancelled. (see 82207 Cadbury Ltd “TIME OUT” vs. Elite Industries ltd. 23 Dec 2003 and the 68299 and 68304 HUGO BOSS Trademark Management GmbH & Co KG vs Virginia Carolina Corporation, Inc. 7 December 2010.
 However, as stated previously, the Ordinance provides for cancellation of a mark following lack of use, only once three years has passed.
 See Dr Noam’s ruling re TM 138834 Migador lrd.
 Vs. Boris Gail and Oleg Koldobeslky 16 May 2005.

 A person’s right to a trademark is conditional on it being used.
 Consequently, a mark that is not in use for the class of goods that it is registered for over the three-year period prior to a cancellation request being filed, will be cancelled; unless there are extenuating circumstances that prevent the usage.
 The wording of the Law establishes that the relevant period is three years from the date of filing a request for cancellation and not from some subsequent date, and so, this claim cannot be used unless three years has passed.

 In this instance, the marks were registered in May 2012 and the cancellation request was filed only on 5 March 2014; and at that stage it was impossible to establish a lack of post registration usage over the previous three years since less than two years had passed since the marks were registered.